 By Aarian Frye

 Ready to clean out your closet and looking for the best way to sell clothes?
-Tackling this task is no easy feat, so here’s a handy guide to navigate through your overstuffed wardrobe and into the world of resale fashion!
+Here’s a handy guide to navigate through your overstuffed wardrobe and into the world of resale fashion!
 Keep reading for a few tips to easily pare down and sell your past favorites to Buffalo Exchange.

 Go Marie Kondo on Your Closet